home-assistant/home-assistant.io/source/_integrations/bedrock_agent.markdown

 ## Setup

 Your IAM user needs to have permission to list and invoke models on Amazon Bedrock.
-See the [Amazon Bedrock Documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/security-iam.html) for detailed description.
+See the [Amazon Bedrock Documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/security-iam.html) for a detailed description.

 Configure Region, AWS secret and key, and the model to be used.
 After successful integration setup, you can select Bedrock as conversation agent in Settings > Voice Assistant > Home Assistant > Conversation Agent.